Communauté d'agglomération du Grand Annecy

-Communauté d'agglomération du Grand Annecy is the communauté d'agglomération, an intercommunal structure, centred on the city of Annecy.
+The Communauté d'agglomération du Grand Annecy is the communauté d'agglomération, an intercommunal structure, centred on the city of Annecy.
 It is located in the Haute-Savoie department, in the Auvergne-Rhône-Alpes region, southeastern France.
 It was created in January 2017 by the merger of the former communauté de l'agglomération d'Annecy and four communautés de communes.
 Its area is 515.0 km^{2}.
 Its population was 203,784 in 2018, of which 128,199 in Annecy proper.

 Composition

 The Communauté d'agglomération du Grand Annecy consists of the following 34 communes: